tjelz/level42/examples/README.md

 - Check the main README.md for installation instructions
 - Review the requirements.md and design.md in `.kiro/specs/level42-framework/`
-- Ensure all dependencies are installed from requirements.txt
+- Ensure all dependencies are installed from requirements.txt# Comprehensive examples added